Leaflet/prosthetic-hand/README.md

 Please note that in order to emulate `TouchEvent`s or `PointerEvent`s, your web browser must support (or polyfill) these events.
-Short version: use Chrome with running code that emulates `TouchEvents`, and IE11 or Edge when emulating `PointerEvent`s.
+Short version: use Chrome when running code that emulates `TouchEvents`, and IE11 or Edge when emulating `PointerEvent`s.